List of airports in Gujarat

 Gujarat, a state of India, has airports which have access to international flights, domestic and some disused airstrips for emergency purposes.
 The airports are operated and owned by either the Airports Authority of India, Indian Air Force, Government of Gujarat or private companies.

 There are three international airports, nine domestic airports, two private airports and three military bases in Gujarat.
 Two more airports are under construction.
 There are three disused airports, one of them serving as a flying school.
 Gujarat State Aviation Infrastructure Company Limited (GUJSAIL) has been established by the Government of Gujarat to foster the development of aviation infrastructure in Gujarat.

-The airports provide services to tourists and the state population commuting to different parts of the state.
+Contents

+This list contains the following information: